Emprime/i4reader/README.md

 # i4reader

-Collective Repository for the I4Reader of the ARTMIS project
+Collective Repository for the I4Reader of the ARTEMIS project, financially supported by the Federal Ministry of Education and Research funded by the (grant 01EC1908C).
+Not for clinical use.

 ## Data-Processing and Data-Labeling